Gauge-independent transition dividing the confinement phase in the lattice SU(2) gauge-adjoint scalar model: Lattice result and gauge-independent analyses

-The left panel of Fig.\ref{fig:criticalChi(P)VChi(M)>} gives same boundary as that determined by $\left\langle \chi(P)\right\rangle $ in Fig.\ref{fig:Critical_action} for relatively large $\gamma$.
-However, the phase bounday in Fig.\ref{fig:criticalChi(P)VChi(M)>} and Fig. \ref{fig:Critical_action} do not neccesarily coinside: in Fig.\ref{fig:Critical_action} the boundary line in the region $\beta>2$ extends along the holizontal line $\gamma\simeq1$ towards the pure scalar axis at $\beta=\infty$, while in the left panel of Fig.\ref{fig:criticalChi(P)VChi(M)>} the boundary line extends also to the point $(\beta\simeq2.2,\gamma=0)$ on the pure gauge axis at $\gamma=0$.
-This orange part of the phase boundary could be identified with the $SU(2)$ cross over in pure $SU(2)$ gauge theory which discriminates the weak coupling asymptotic scaling region from the strong coupling region, as seen by Bhanot and Creutz in their model \cite{BhanotCreutz81}.
+It should be remarked that the phase boundaries in Fig.\ref{fig:criticalChi(P)VChi(M)>} and Fig.\ref{fig:Critical_action} do not necessarily coincide: in Fig.\ref{fig:Critical_action} the boundary line in the region $\beta>2$ (the black line) extends along the horizontal line $\gamma\simeq1$ toward the pure scalar axis at $\beta=\infty$, while in the left panel of Fig.\ref{fig:criticalChi(P)VChi(M)>} the boundary line extends also to the point $(\beta\simeq2.2,\gamma=0)$ on the pure gauge axis at $\gamma=0$ (the orange line).

+However, the orange part of the phase boundary can only be found from the measurement of susceptibility $\left\langle \chi(P) \right\rangle$.
+Indeed, it cannot be found from the measurement of $\left\langle \chi(M) \right\rangle$.
+This fact indicates that the orange part is not the phase boundary and could be the crossover, discriminating the weak coupling asymptotic scaling region from the strong coupling region, as seen by Bhanot and Creutz in their model \cite{BhanotCreutz81}.